 The United States has good reason to embrace NFU.
 It would gain no military or political advantage from using nuclear weapons first in response to attacks of any kind-cyber, conventional, chemical, or biological.
-First use would only invite nuclear retaliation and carry a risk of spiraling into a vast conflagration.
+First use would only invite nuclear retaliation and carry 14 Andrei Kokoshkin, Ensuring Strategic Stability in the Past and Present: Theoretical and Applied Questions (Cambridge, MA: Belfer Center for Science and International Affairs, Harvard University, 2011). a risk of spiraling into a vast conflagration.
 Furthermore, the United States would have other tools at its disposal.
 Ample conventional means would be available to deter and respond to non-nuclear aggression.